 The programs have three input trigger modes, called Internal Trigger, Program Trigger, and Line Trigger.
-Only AC-mode programs can be Line-triggered.
+DC Line Trigger mode requires LCDriver2 V. 12 or greater.

 For Internal Trigger, execution starts at the first line, and the lines are executed sequentially, using the set duration in the time field.
 Input trigger edges are ignored on the Trigger Input BNC connector.
 At the last line of the program, execution loops back to the first line and continues indefinitely.
 Internal trigger behavior for AC and DC programs is the same except that for DC programs, the polarity of the line voltages is toggled on every program iteration.